 The city of Tokyo is divided into 23 special wards, which are then subdivided into a number of districts.
 We made our way around a few different wards and districts throughout our one week stay.

 We stayed at Monterey La Soeur hotel, located in the heart of Ginza district, which is within the Chuo ward.
-The hotel was clean and conveniently located, but not quite the cool experience that we had at our Airbnbs earlier in this trip.
+The hotel was clean and conveniently located, although admittedly not quite the cool experience that we had at our Airbnbs earlier in this trip.
 Our room was small, as expected for Tokyo, but adequate for the two of us.

 Ginza is effectively the rich neighbourhood of Tokyo and is the place to be if you’re into high end shopping.
 Think Fifth Avenue in New York City.
 We weren’t here for this, but still enjoyed exploring the area.
 The thing to do here as a foodie is to visit the department store eateries.
 I didn’t capture any photos of this, but the lower levels of large stores like Mitsukoshi are set up with dozens of food counters which we perused at length.
 Eater published an article outlining this experience.